 I had such great success with the wonton wrappers so I knew that an air fryer spring roll would be just as crispy and crunchy and here’s how I did it.

 Saute broccoli slaw in about a half cup of vegetable broth.
 If it starts to stick to the pan, add small amount of broth.
 Season with the garlic and the pepper to taste.
 I used about 2 teaspoons of the garlic and 1/2 teaspoon of the pepper.
 You can season to your taste.
+Add in the mushrooms and continue to cook until softened.
 Once the slaw is softened, removed to a bowl.
 On a clean, flat work surface (a cutting board works well), place one egg roll wrapper with a corner facing you.
 Place some slaw mix in the middle of the wrapper.
 Next, take a pastry brush and moisten each edge with water.
 Fold the bottom corner over the filling and then fold in the sides and gently roll away from you.
 The water should seal up the roll.
 Continue in this manner until you have used all the filling.
 There is probably more slaw mix to fill more than ten rolls, but I stopped at 10.